rlmead/lccr/README.md

 # About
-A little web app for [Lex Creative Reuse](https://lexcreativereuse.com/) shoppers to tally their cost.
+A web app to help [Lex Creative Reuse](https://lexcreativereuse.com/) shoppers tally their cost.